 Pre-Kindergarten Program description.

-Interactions programming supports students with autism spectrum disorder (ASD).
+Interactions programming supports students in division 1 with autism spectrum disorder (ASD).
 ASD impacts how people understand what they see, hear and sense.
-This lifelong disability can result in difficulties in communication, social relationships, behaviour or learning.
 Although some students with ASD achieve at grade level, many have uneven or delayed achievement.

 - Improve communication, social interaction and behaviour while developing academic skills